davekempsell/CV/dk-cv.md

 I have recently taught myself how to make craft gin, and enjoy making new recipes and trying them out on willing friends and family.

 I love to learn, and enjoy reading on a variety of topics; such as history, politics, psychology, and others as well as fiction.
-I am currently spending time on a number of coding projects to develop my skills further, I am learning Python, and building a website for a family member's business.
+I am currently spending time on a number of coding projects to develop my skills further, I am learning Java, and building a website for a family member's business.